sbrouil/hivery-backend-challenge/README.md

     * the configuration from ```config.yml``` file is loaded and stored in Flask config to be available accross every module
     * using Flask config and application context make the application testing easy and prevent circular dependencies
 * unittest library is used for unit and integration tests
-    * integration tests define specific database
+    * integration tests define specific database configuration
-    * data from this database is removed before each test
+    * data from this test database is removed before each test
     * each test handle its own dataset